roykoole/stonks-ticker/README.md

 # Stonk Ticker
 Made with the [Coding Garden](https://www.youtube.com/channel/UCLNgu_OupwoeESgtab33CCw) | [video](https://www.youtube.com/watch?v=flxxyHeBowI)

+Read the Changelog to see what has happened.
+Read the Roadmap to see what is going to happen and when. (*You can join in by making a push request for the next version!*)

 ## Current functionalities:
 * Displays GME stock
 * Displays different color & emoji based off of the stock going up or down